 The chair (or co-chairs) of a Section or Working Group makes the selections.
 Abstracts are selected based on academic standards and the themes of the group.
 Reviewing is not blind.

-IAMCR's Scholarly Review Committee has developed a list of 6 criteria to be considered when reviewing an abstract.
-Sections and working groups do not all use the same criteria or they may give more weight to certain criteria.
-We recommend that you examine the section or working group's call for papers closely and contact the heads if you have questions.
+IAMCR's Scholarly Review Committee has developed a list of 5 criteria to be considered when reviewing an abstract.
+Sections and Working Groups may use additional criteria and may assign different weights to the above criteria.
+Examine the section or working group's call for papers closely and contact the heads if you have questions.

-The pages in this section of the website contain some resources for IAMCR patticipants and for heads of sections and working groups as they prepare for the conference.
+The pages in this section of the website contain some resources for IAMCR participants and for heads of sections and working groups as they prepare for the conference.

 - Guidelines for Presenters provides some suggested guidelines for scholars presenting papers at IAMCR conferences.
 These are suggested guidelines intended to be helpful on a voluntary basis; they are not strict rules and practices may vary among the various sections and working groups.